-Finally we come to the top 20 of this listing of 100 instrumentals by 100 favourite guitarists of mine.
-I like lists.
+Finally we come to the top 20 of this listing of 100 instrumentals by 100 favourite guitarists of mine, from number 100 to number one.
+All of the pieces are instrumentals – I decided that there should be nothing to detract from the guitar itself.
+It is a personal top 100, selected more by sentiment than science.
+And I like lists.
 They make sense of things.

 20. Nic Jones, ‘Planxty Davis’

 Nic Jones had the most distinctive and admired style of guitar playing.
 In simple terms, it sounds like more than one person is playing: one providing the rhythm, the other the harmonies.
 It is a rough style: the listener can feel the guitar being hammered.
 On top of this comes a singing voice of unforced authenticity, meaning that Jones is revered (and copied) perhaps more than any other folk musician.
 Sadly, one has to put the reverence in the present tense but the playing in the past, as Jones lost the ability to play as he had done following a severe traffic accident in 1982.
 He still plays, but can never be the musician that he once was.
 His masterpiece is the 1980 album Penguin Eggs – go out and listen to it now.
 The instrumental on the set is ‘Planxty Davis’.

 19. B.B.
 King, ‘Blues Boys Tune’